-- If possible, rely on passport and driver's licenses for required identification documents.
-Such documents are easier for individuals to amend than birth certificates.
-Relying on passports and driver's licenses often makes official identification processes more streamlined and less invasive. - Eliminate arbitrary gender markers wherever possible.
+- Eliminate arbitrary gender markers wherever possible.
 While it is desirable for numerous diversity goals to collect information about students' legal gender in the admissions process, it is rarely productive or necessary to label a student's legal gender in other law school settings such as class rosters or ID cards (in contrast, it can be helpful to label their personal pronouns and choice of honorific.) - Create a process to update and amend records for student name changes.
 This should also correspond with a process through which students can receive a new identification card if they need to update the name, gender marker, and/or the photo attached.
-Students should also have the ability to adjust their email address if that email address includes a student's name.

-- Implement a policy regarding how to handle legal name changes and informal name changes.
+Students should also have the ability to adjust their email address if that email address includes a student's name. - Implement a policy regarding how to handle legal name changes and informal name changes.
 Many TGNC individuals change their name as they begin to transition.
-This is an important part of transitioning that should be respected, even when an individual has not legally changed their name or their gender.3 - One option is to clearly differentiate between a student's legal name and the name they choose on all official documents and school identification items.
+This is an important part of transitioning that should be respected, even when an individual has not legally changed their name or their gender. - o One option is to clearly differentiate between a student's legal name and the name they choose on all official documents and school identification items.
 For example, one way to navigate this is by using an individual's legal name on official documentation if said individual has not legally changed their name while using their chosen name on materials used publicly or in the classroom.
 This form can then be given to the Registrar who updates the appropriate information.
-Ultimately, your admissions office must decide the best way to handle such situations but inclusion and acceptance should be central in your problem solving. - Make your name change policies clear to students, and make them readily available online.
+Ultimately, your admissions office must decide the best way to handle such situations - but inclusion and acceptance should be central in your problem solving. - o Make your name change policies clear to students, and make them readily available online.

 Whether or not you are around a TGNC individual, you should always use said individual's correct pronouns and choice of name (regardless of whether they have had a legal name change).
 Use the language that you know a person is comfortable with even when they aren't in the room.
+And again, if you make a mistake, apologize simply and clearly just once, correct your error, and move on with resolve to get it right in future.